brianpurkiss/misc-useful-links/wordpress.md

 [Broken link checker](https://wordpress.org/plugins/broken-link-checker/) - Checks your blog for broken links and missing images and notifies you on the dashboard if any are found.

+[Safe SVG](https://wordpress.org/plugins/safe-svg/) - Uploading a SVG can open the door for vulnerabilities.
+This plugin will sanitize uploaded SVGs, reducing that security risk.

 # Plugins to avoid